arsm100/docker-atlassian-confluence-server/README.md

 * `ATL_CLUSTER_ADDRESS`

-   The multicast address the the cluster will communicate on.
+   The multicast address the cluster will communicate on.

 # Shared directory and user IDs